 After the riot, Dr. Tancredi has questions about how Michael knew his way through the prison's crawlspaces.
 Lincoln, meanwhile, is informed by a visitor that his son's life will be forfeit if he doesn't agree to give up the fight and go down quietly, while At his home, LJ is confronted by the two agents who quickly murder his parents and frame him for the crime.
 Enraged over the loss of one of the guards, Warden Pope and Captain Bellick begin tossing cells and putting pressure on the inmates to find who the murderer was.
 As for the escape plan, a snag is hit when the team realizes they need the help of Westmoreland to get them access to a restricted room that happens to be right over the sewer pipe.
 Westmoreland is reluctant to jeopardize his chance at parole, but circumstances lead him to a decision.
-Written by

 Jean-Marc Rocher <firstname.lastname@example.org>

 Did You Know?

 When Bellick goes to see Westmoreland to find out who killed C.O Bob, he lit a cigarette then placed the packet back in his pocket as he enters Westmoreland's cell, but when he sits down in the cell you see him put the packet in his pocket again.
 See more

 I don't think.
 I know.
 The way I see it, you're in here doing 60-to-life for a vehicular manslaughter.
 It would have been 20, but the car you were in was stolen.
 Felony murder rule cubes up your sentence, and here you are.
 Hitting that woman was an accident, but the car?
 No one accidently steals a car.
 So the question is, why would Charles Westmoreland be in Arizona boosting a car, ten states away from where he lived, and only ten miles away from the ...

 Featured in Prison Break: J-Cat